azmec/litargie/assets/story.md

 Soon enough, the player reaches two additional points and connects them.
 They are met with two choices: "Friends." or "Family."

+You can feel the super-ego has closed their ears; the id, however, listens.

 #### Branch A: Friends
+> You show the id a memory: the camraderie of those around you.
+> It may have been some time since you've last talked to them.
+Finnancial and social worries have pervaded your friendships... but these memories... is it not worth replicating them?
+> The id agrees.
+These are to be cherished, but it would be a shame to have only these.

+You two resolve to share this with the host when the time comes.

 #### Branch B: Family
+> You show the id a memory: the foundation of family ties.
+> You may not like all of them--some may even be worth cutting off.
+But there's one you can look in the eyes.
+They're someone you can rely on.
+> The id, relunctantly, agrees.
+It's a pragmatic, agreement at least.

+You two resolve to share this with the host when the time comes.

 ### Chapter 4: Reality...?
 Revealed before the player is a series of abysses, dotted by hooking points.